 There is no WiFi at sea, but you will find a better connection.

-The boat we take to the Sataya Reef is not just any boat.
-It is a large luxury yacht, measuring 30 meters long and 8 meters wide.
-The boat is very luxurious, comfortable and fully equipped.
+The boat we take to Sataya Reef is not just any boat.
+It is a large luxury yacht, 30 meters long and 8 meters wide.
+The boat is very luxurious, comfortable, and equipped with all modern conveniences.

-The boat has four floors.
-On the lower deck are the sleeping cabins.
-You share a cabin with a traveling companion.
-Each cabin has two single beds, a private bathroom and air conditioning.
-But if you prefer to sleep under the beautiful starry sky on one of the upper decks, that's certainly possible.
+The boat has four decks.
+The sleeping cabins are located on the lower deck.
+You will share a cabin with a travel companion.
+Each cabin has two single beds, a private bathroom, and air conditioning.
+But if you prefer to sleep under the beautiful starry sky on one of the upper decks, that is certainly possible.

-On the first deck is the saloon, where we will eat and where you can relax or play games.
-Also on this deck is an outside deck from where you can jump directly into the sea.
-And from where we will board the zodiacs (small motor boats).
-With these we will visit the dolphins and the beautiful reefs.
+The saloon is located on the first deck, where we will eat and where you can relax or play games.
+There is also an outdoor deck on this deck from which you can jump directly into the sea.
+And from where we will board the zodiacs (small motorboats).
+With these, we will visit the dolphins and the beautiful reefs.

-This deck is also the wet area, or this is where you dry off before going to another part of the boat.
+This deck is also the wet area, which is where you dry off before going to another part of the boat.

-The second deck is the shade deck, with deck chairs and benches, ideal for relaxing after a nice swim with the dolphins, reading a book, chatting, listening to music, etc.
+The second deck is the shade deck, with sun loungers and benches, ideal for relaxing after a wonderful dive with the dolphins, reading a book, chatting, listening to music, etc.

-And finally, the top deck is the sun deck, to perhaps let the necessary sun rays warm your skin and have a 360-degree view of the beautiful reef and Red Sea.
+Finally, the top deck is the sun deck, where you can soak up the sun's rays and enjoy a 360-degree view of the beautiful reef and the Red Sea.

-Swim with dolphins in the wild Red Sea Egypt travel vacation safari
+Swim with dolphins in the wild Red Sea Egypt trip vacation safari

 LUXURY & COMFORT.